avlo/daodemocracy/README.md

 - The average person is better at measuring their happiness about a decision *after* it is made rather than *before*.
 - Intelligent/motivated people participation incentivized by profitable problem solving.
 - A DAO replaces representative (ie., congress / director / managerial) process.
 - Laws/rules written into digital contracts.
-Programmable, public, immutable and persistent against any individual, group or external system.
+Programmable, transparent, immutable and persistent against any individual, group or external system.
 - Anachronize bureaucratic cost, time, overhead & resource waste.
 - Programmatic self-correction.